rv355/mqtt-ttn-chart/README.md

 ## 1. server

-Create a config.json file like this
+Create a config.json file like this,

 ```
 {